samyarsadat/MBI5026-Matrix/README.md

  - Send the data for the red group over the same SPI bus.
  - Pulse the LE pin of the red group, "committing" the desired red pixel states to the output drivers.

 These steps are repeated for each row, of course, as we are multiplexing the display one-row-at-a-time.
-More about the software implementation below.
+More about the software implementation later on.

 This is the full circuit diagram I ended up using for testing with the Arduino UNO: